Contingencyplana/storybook_archipelago/conventions.md

 ## 6. 🎼 Stanza Numbering (Groups of Four)

-Storybook Archipelago organizes content into rhythmic groups of four called **stanzas** at each layer:
+Storybook Archipelago organizes content into rhythmic groups of four called **stanzas** at each layer.
+Use these canonical terms:

-- Workspace stanzas: 4 game modes
+- Mirrorstanza: 4 game modes (workspace/world level)
-- Game mode stanzas: 4 minigames
+- Roadstanza: 4 minigames (mode level)
-- Minigame stanzas: 4 nodes
+- Nodestanza: 4 nodes (minigame level)

 Numbering uses the pattern `aS_I` where `S` is the stanza index starting at 0, and `I` is the item within the stanza (0..3).
 Examples for a minigame with: